alandoyle/alandoyle.com/content/en/posts/2023-06-03-new-tt-rss-docker-image.md

 Does this Docker image meet my needs?
 Well, yes it does, obviously!

 Hopefully, somemone else will find this image useful too.

+# Updates

+2025-05-23 - Changed Docker Image to use last known version of TT-RSS which supports MySQL.